deamorim2/sdbs/EN-US/geometries.rst

 Representing Real World Objects
 -------------------------------

-The OpenGIS Implementation Specification for Geographic information-Simple feature access (`SFSQL <http://www.opengeospatial.org/standards/sfa>`_), the original guiding standard for PostGIS development, defines how a real world object is represented.
+The OpenGIS Implementation Specification for Geographic information-Simple feature access (SFSQL_), the original guiding standard for PostGIS development, defines how a real world object is represented.
 By taking a continuous shape and digitizing it at a fixed resolution we achieve a passable representation of the object.

-`SFSQL <http://www.opengeospatial.org/standards/sfa>`_ only handled 2-dimensional representations.
-PostGIS has extended that to include 3- and 4-dimensional representations; more recently the SQL-Multimedia Part 3 (`SQLMM <https://www.iso.org/standard/60343.html>`_) specification has officially defined their own representation.
+SFSQL_ only handled 2-dimensional representations.
+PostGIS has extended that to include 3- and 4-dimensional representations; more recently the SQL-Multimedia Part 3 (SQLMM_) specification has officially defined their own representation.

 Our example table contains a mixture of different geometry types.
 We can collect general information about each object using functions that read the geometry metadata.

-* `ST_GeometryType <http://postgis.net/docs/manual-2.1/ST_GeometryType.html>`_ (geometry) returns the type of the geometry
+* ST_GeometryType_ (geometry) returns the type of the geometry
-* `ST_NDims <http://postgis.net/docs/manual-2.1/ST_NDims.html>`_ (geometry) returns the number of dimensions of the geometry
+* ST_NDims_ (geometry) returns the number of dimensions of the geometry
-* `ST_SRID <http://postgis.net/docs/manual-2.1/ST_SRID.html>`_ (geometry) returns the spatial reference identifier number of the geometry
+* ST_SRID_ (geometry) returns the spatial reference identifier number of the geometry

 .. code-block:: sql